 What We Know, Why It Matters, What Is Still Unclear, and What To Watch

-What We Know: Minisforum’s M2 offers an Intel Core Ultra 7 356H (Panther Lake) and 32 GB RAM for under $600 as a barebones unit, available globally.
+What We Know: Reports indicate the Minisforum M2 is being offered globally with an Intel Core Ultra 7 356H Panther Lake processor and a 32 GB RAM option, with pricing under $600 in some listings or configurations.

 Why It Matters